nimaid/LPHK/README.md

 * `SP_RELEASE` - releases the spacial character (argument 1)
 * `WEB` - open website (argument 1) in default browser
 * `WEB_NEW` - open website (argument 1) in default browser, try new window
-* `VAR_SET` - sets a global variable shared between all scripts
-* `VAR_SET_EQ` - sets a global variable (argument 1) to the output of the expression string (argument 2), allowed to use previously defined global variables
 * `SOUND` - play a sound named (argument 1) inside the `user_sounds/` folder, `.wav` and `.ogg` only

 ## What still needs to be written?